 A chalazion is red and creates a tender, swollen area on the eyelid.
 It is painful for the first few days but becomes a painless lump.

 Chalazia, plural for chalazion, can be deep or superficial.
-Deep chalazia develop further under the skin of the eyelid, and superficial chalazia grow on the surface of the eyelid.
+Deep chalazia develop further under the skin of the eyelid, and superficial chalazia grow on the eyelid’s surface.

 A chalazion can develop without presenting any direct symptoms.
 However, the eyelid bump may swell up or feel tender.
 If the lump is particularly large, it may press on the eyeball, causing blurry eyesight.
 A chalazion can also cause the eyes to water.

 Blockage and swelling in the oil glands of the eye cause chalazia, but working out which gland depends on the level of the bump.
-Deep chalazia result from inflammation in the tarsal meibomian gland, and superficial chalazia result from inflammation in the Zeis gland.
+Deep chalazia results from inflammation in the tarsal meibomian gland, and superficial chalazia results from inflammation in the Zeis gland.

-A chalazion occurs when obstruction and inflammation in the sebaceous glands produce oil in the eyelids.
+A chalazion occurs due to obstruction and inflammation in the sebaceous glands in the eyelids.
+These glands produce an oil that helps prevent tears in the eye’s surface.

 People can treat a chalazion at home.
 They should be aware of any changes in the condition and may wish to see a doctor if: